 Edit symbol layer properties

 Edit the properties of the symbol layers until you have your desired symbol.
-There are three supported symbol layers in the CIM Symbol Builder – each will have different properties that can be modified.
+There are many supported symbol layers in the CIM Symbol Builder – each will have different properties that can be modified, depending on the symbol type selected.

 CIMVectorMarker

-Most of the symbol layers in the pre-defined symbol gallery are CIMVectorMarker symbol layers.
+All of the symbol layers under the “Icons” and “Shapes” tabs in the pre-defined symbol gallery are CIMVectorMarker symbol layers.
 Click on the symbol layer name to access the properties to edit.
 You will be able to change properties like size, rotation, anchor point, and offset.

-You can expand the layers in the symbol editor to get to the embedded layers within the specified layer.
+Using the arrow next to the symbol layer name in the symbol editor, you can expand the layers to get access to embedded layers.
 From there, you will be able to access additional properties that you can customize, such as the color and opacity of the embedded CIMSolidFill or CIMSolidStroke.

 CIMPictureMarker

 CIMPictureMarker allows you to add a picture as a symbol layer in your symbol.
 We recommend using an image data URI for the URL property of a CIMPictureMarker to avoid any potential cross domain (CORS) issues.
-Keep in mind that the color of the image will not change if any color visual variables are applied to the symbol.
 You can add a CIMPictureMarker symbol from the “Custom” tab in the symbol library.

 Text